 Challenges for the data protection officer role

-Because every organization is different, the challenges faced by the GDPR data protection officer will vary.
+Because every organization is different, the GDPR data protection officer role will face a variety of challenges.
 In some organizations, for example, the biggest challenges are likely to be cultural.
 Compliance officers are often the least popular people in a given company, and so, the data protection officer may find that he or she is treated by co-workers as an unwelcome bureaucrat who is there to make everyone's life more difficult.
 In such organizations, the greatest challenge for the officer may be to keep co-workers from trying to circumvent the compliance initiatives.

 In other organizations, the data protection officer's biggest challenge is likely to be that of establishing an initial state of compliance.
 Enterprise-class organizations own vast repositories of data, and figuring out what data the organization actually owns, where the data is stored, how the data is being used and what security measures are in place is sure to be a monumental undertaking.